iamvalenciia/privacy-policy/README.md

-# Privacy Policy for Administrar
+# Privacy Policy for Ministrar

 ## Introduction